 Emily is a field ranger at the Misava Safari Camp, sited just a little further along the Klaserie River from our bush camp.
 We were invited along to Misava to have a look at the camp and to experience one of their game drives.

 Misava Safari Camp is perched on an escarpment that overlooks the Klaserie River and offers stunning panoramic views over the Klaserie bushveld.
 Here was the perfect opportunity for us to check out a nearby camp that could offer the ‘Klaserie experience’.
 And what an experience it was!

 Not on Our Budget, but if you want a Little Luxury …

-As you know, we travel on a budget and the majority of the time we travel and sleep in our 4×4 bush camper as we overland south Africa.
+We travel on a budget, and the majority of the time we travel and sleep in our 4×4 bush camper as we overland South Africa and we do our own self-drive wildlife safaris.
 Misava Safari Camp is a luxury safari lodge and would not be on our agenda because, as with all luxury safari lodges, it would be above what our budget allows for.

 However, this may be just the thing that some of you may be looking for.
 We appreciate that not everyone will be in South Africa for months on end like us, and not everyone enjoys camping, shared ablutions and missing out on the creature comforts.

 So, you might indeed be looking to go a bit more upmarket than us or even have a special occasion such as an anniversary or birthday coming up.
 If so and you are looking for a special safari experience, even for a night or two, then Misava Safari Camp is an absolutely fabulous option.

 Beautiful setting to watch wildlife wandering by

 Before visiting, we checked out Misava Safari Camp online.
 We were immediately impressed by the 5-star ratings and rave reviews given by previous guests on TripAdvisor.
 In addition, the camp has also been awarded the Travellers Choice TripAdvisor Award for 2020.